cswanson310/dotfiles/README.md

 work).

-Link `.ycm_extra_conf.py` (configures code completion), `.eslintrc` (configures linting of javascript files), and `.tern-project` (configures code navigation) into the root of your mongo repository.
+Link `.ycm_extra_conf.py` (configures code completion), `.eslintrc` (configures linting of javascript files), `.tern-project` (configures code navigation), and `.ackrc` (helps for faster searching) into the root of your mongo repository.

 Link `my_agg.yml` into `buildscripts/resmokeconfig/suites`.